dyeramosu/AC215_snapnutrition/README.md

 ### **Architecture Diagram**

 ![](block_diagram.drawio.svg)
-**Note the diagram depicts an inference container.
+**Note:** the diagram above includes a depiction of an inference container.
 We have the set-up for incorporating a future inference container, but it is not an objective for this milestone and thus not included at this time.

 ### **Notebooks**

 The [highlight notebook](./notebooks/data_versioning_control_demo.ipynb) for this milestone shows how we use **dask** to compute image metrics and preprocess the image (re-sizing, etc.).
 This notebook additionally trains on a couple model types including
 MobileNet for transfer learning.
-Finally, it also connects to weights and biases for output tracking.
+Finally, it also connects to **weights and biases** for training output metrics tracking.

-These notebook components were also containerized in this project into several containers for preprocessing, dataset-splitting, TFRecords creation, and model training.
+These notebook components were also containerized in this project into several containers for preprocessing, dataset-splitting, TFRecords creation, and model training on Vertex.

-All jupyter notebooks and EDA [here](./notebooks)
+- All project Jupyter notebooks and dataset EDA [here](./notebooks)
+- Weights and Biases product page [here](https://wandb.ai/site)
+- Vertex AI product page [here](https://cloud.google.com/vertex-ai?hl=en)

 ### **Containers**

-We built the following containers specifically for this milestone of our project:
+We built the following containers for our project:

 1) [Data Versioning Control](./data_versioning_control)
 2) [Data Labels Processing and Train, Test, Validation Split](./data_labels_processing)
 3) [TFRecords Creation](./tfrecords_creation)
 4) [Model Training](./model-training)
+5) [App Frontend Container:](./src/app) Note that this container will be used later in our project.
+6) [Image Processing](./src/image_prep) Note: Multiple processing options including data augmentation.

 **Data Version Control Container**